lmbxmu/EPruner/README.md

 # Non-Parametric Adaptive Network Pruning

 <div align=center><img src="img/framework.png" height = "50%" width = "60%"/></div>
-Framework of EPruner.
-The similarity graph among ﬁlters is constructed.
-The “responsibility” r(A, B) indicates the suitedness of ﬁlter B to the exemplar of ﬁlter A. The “availability” a(A, B) reﬂects the appropriatedness of ﬁlter A choosing ﬁlter B as its exemplar.
-The two messages are passing among ﬁlters until examplars merges, which then serve as the preserved ﬁlters.

 ## Tips

-Any problem, free to contact the authors via emails: lmbxmu@stu.xmu.edu.cn or shaojieli@stu.xmu.edu.cn, or adding the first author's wechat as friends (id: lmbcxy if you are using wechat) for convenient communications.
-Do not post issues with github as much as possible, just in case that I could not receive the emails from github thus ignore the posted issues.
+Any problem, please contact the first author (Email: lmbxmu@stu.xmu.edu.cn, or WeChat: linmb007 if you are using it) or the third author (Email: shaojieli@stu.xmu.edu.cn).
+Also, you can post issues with github, but sometimes we could not receive github emails thus may ignore the posted issues (sorry if it happens).

 # Pre-trained Models